 Face value of 2018 US Open tennis ticket

-So just a quick recap of Monday morning this week when standard tickets went on sale.
-They said tickets would go on sale at 9 EDT but it seemed not everyone could get in at the same time.
-My husband started seeing some standard tickets probably 5 or 10 minutes after 9.
-It took me a little longer than that to start seeing tickets even though we sat right next to each other.
+So just a quick recap of when standard tickets first went on sale in 2018.
+They said tickets would go on sale at 9 EDT but I started seeing tickets a little after 9.
 Some sessions didn’t show seat map and forced us to let the system pick best seats available for us.
 Most of the sessions still showed seat map to me right from the beginning.
 After a few hours, seat maps were back for all sessions.

-Tips for next year: I think it’s worth it to be ready at 9 and open Ticketmaster on several devices.
-It’s also worth trying in different browsers to see which one works best for you.
+Tips for purchasing standard tickets on release day next year: be ready at 9 and open Ticketmaster on several devices.
+It’s also worth trying different browsers to see which one works best for you.
 In my case, Chrome worked much better than Safari.
 I would say in general, official loge and courtside tickets got bought pretty fast.
 Tickets during the Labor Day Weekend were among those that went the fastest, even quicker than quarter-final (QF) tickets.
 I did not see any standard loge or courtside tickets for semi-final (SF) or final (F) on Monday (or maybe I didn’t get there fast enough?).

 If you can’t get tickets the day they go on sale, don’t panic.
 More standard tickets will be added later throughout summer.
-Those tickets may even offer better seats than those on sale the first day.
+A lot of those tickets even offer better seats than those on sale the first day.

-Below is face value of some tickets (not including fees but fees on standard tickets are pretty low) we have been able to observe so far:
+Below is face value of some tickets (not including fees but fees on standard tickets are pretty low) we were able to observe so far:

 The face value of an actual ticket can be higher or lower than above depending on its row and section.
 All the prices in the Loge column are standard prices of row M & N (unless stated otherwise).
 Note that I’m just talking about standard courtside tickets, not courtside ticket with hospitality packages.